Resources

 This document provides a brief overview of IAT/ML, which may be useful when evaluating its adoption.

-IAT/ML Analysis Process Guide
+IAT/ML Analysis Process Guidelines

 This document provides a comprehensive process-oriented description of how to use IAT/ML.